abdullahbayram/shopping-basket-rn-js/README.md

 Make sure your code adheres to the project’s linting and testing standards.
 Additionally, provide clear documentation for any new features.

 ---

-## 🖼️ Visuals

-Below are sample screenshots of the application:

-- **🟡 Light Theme Product List View**:

-- **🟡 Dark Theme Basket View**:

-You can contribute screenshots by opening a pull request with your captures showcasing different screens or functionalities.

----